 Before submitting a proposal, students are asked to meet with Hui to discuss their idea and to let her know that you will be submitting an application (reach out via email to set up a meeting).

 Please note: Applicants for the Davis Projects for Peace prize are expected to adhere to Macalester’s Travel Advisory Policy.
 This policy requires students to secure college approval prior to traveling to a country or region of a country with a travel advisory.

 How are these proposals submitted and judged?

 A Macalester selection committee will review all proposals, conduct interviews with finalists and submit the top two qualified applications to Davis UWC Scholars Office.
 Projects will be evaluated on the connection to peace, innovation, feasibility, potential for a lasting community impact and preparation of the student(s).
 Final review and approval of all recommended proposals from individual campuses rests solely with the office of the Davis UWC Scholars Program, which will then forward the appropriate grant funds to each school with winning project(s).
 The national committee will announce the winning proposals on March 6, 2024.

 What is required for each project’s final report?

 Each funded project must submit a final report after the project is completed to the Davis UWC Scholars office.
 The final report is to be limited to two pages of narrative using the final report form for posted on the national website.
 It also includes a separate one-page accounting of the funds expended.
 Students have the option of including up to three digital photos, attaching them to the end of their two-page final report.
-Final reports are submitted on disk to the Davis UWC office by Karin Trail-Johnson.
+Final reports are submitted to the Davis UWC office by Hui Wilcox and Rachel Weeks.
 Reports will be posted on the national program’s website.